projectcapsule/capsule/docs/operator/create-namespaces.md

 alice@caas# kubectl create ns oil-test
 ```

-While Alice creates Namespace resources, the Capsule controller updates the status of the tenant so Bill, the cluster admin, can check its status:
+While Alice creates namespace resources, the Capsule controller updates the status of the tenant so Bill, the cluster admin, can check its status:

 ```
 bill@caas# kubectl describe tenant oil